nguyenhuugiatri/tanto-kit/packages/widget/README.md

 }
 ```

-See `TantoCustomTheme` for a full list of theme tokens.
+See `TantoWidgetCustomTheme` for a full list of theme tokens.

 ### Custom Wallet Configuration